Genealogia Deorum Gentilium: Book 4

 Titan had many offspring with his wife Terra but only fourteen are named here.
 Hyperion was the eldest child of Titan and had two children with his wife Theia, Sol II and Luna.
 Sol II is the Sol described in Roman Mythology.
 He is confused with Apollo as he is the father of Miletus the father of Caunus and Byblis.
 With a goddess called Cronia he was the father of the Horae and a race of gigantic goddesses known as Aeons.
 With Naeira he was the father of Lampetia and Phaetusa and with Perse he was the father of Circe, Dirce, Pasiphae, Angitia and Aeetes.
 Aeetes was the father of Medea, Absyrtus and Chalciope.
 With Aer, Luna gave birth to the dew.
 Briareus despite being listed as a Titan here is actually a member of the Hecatoncheires.
 Coeus and Phoebe were the parents of Latona and Asteria.
 Typhon whom despite having many monstrous progeny with Echidna, such as Cerberus and the Hydra has only two, some obscure Cypriot figure named Aeos the founder of Paphos and the Chimera.
 The text calls him a king of Cilicia and murderer of his brother Osiris, here identifying him with Set.
-Aegeaon despite being another name for Briareus is here listed as the admiral of the Titans, alongside Enceladus.
+Aegaeon despite being another name for Briareus is here listed as the admiral of the Titans, alongside Enceladus.
 Iapetus with the Oceanid Clymene or Asia was the father of Hesperus father of the Hesperides, Atlas, Prometheus and Epimetheus.
 Atlas sired the Hyades and Hyas on Aethra and the Pleiades on Pleione alongside Calypso and Cyllene mother of Mercury I. Prometheus was not only the father of Deucalion and Isis, but also the creator of Pandora who had Pyrrha with Epimetheus.
 With Pyrrha, Deucalion became the father of Hellen, Psytacus, Phentratus and Dionysus II a contemporary of Moses.
 Astraeus and Aurora who is mentioned earlier, were the parents of Astraea and the Winds.
 Extra detail is put into Boreas and his sons Calais and Zetes and daughter Harpalyce wife of Phineus, alongside Zephyrus.
 Instead of having Zephyrus being the jealous lover of Hyacinthus, Boccaccio says it was Boreas.
 Aloeus is considered to be one of the Titans due to his stepsons Otus and Ephialtes being giants.
 Pallas is here conflated with the giant of the same name and father of Minerva II who killed him by flaying when he tried to rape her.
 We also learn that Porphyrion was conjoined to a giant named Runcus, and they were twice as strong than Atlas.
 Lycaon was also listed as one of the Titans by Boccaccio and is mentioned as father of Callisto.
 This book ends with the Gigantes and a detailed account mentioning the Gigantomachia, Nephilim which included Nimrod and Goliath, and a giant's skeleton recently discovered in Drepani which fell to pieces when it was touched.